wizant/tinymce-excerpt/readme.txt

 Please [report any issues](http://www.simonwheatley.co.uk/contact-me/) that you find.

-* When you click the "advanced toolbar" button, the advanced toolbar shows up on the Content, rather than the excerpt.
+* In WordPress versions prior to WordPress 2.5, when you click the "advanced toolbar" button, the advanced toolbar shows up on the
+Content, rather than the excerpt.
 Reported by [Jorge Villalobos](http://hypenotic.com/)
 * You can’t send images to the excerpt editor from the edit page file browser; you have to send them to the main editor, then copy and paste.
 * To show the excerpt you have to use a template which uses